SlimeVR/slimevr-node/README.md

-# SlimeVR Tracker Inspector
+# SlimeVR Protocol Debugger

-> Simple SlimeVR inspection utility written in JavaScript with (almost) no dependencies
+> Simple, dependency-less inspection utility written in JavaScript to debug packets sent by owoTrack and SlimeVR trackers

 ## Requirements